2kam/ci_bioenergy_project/README.md

 ## Reproducibility notes

 * Both pipelines read the same demographic data file stored in the `data` folder.
-Ensure that `District‑level_Household_Projections.csv` is present; it should contain rows for `National` with household projections for 2030, 2040 and 2050.
+Ensure that `District-level_Household_Projections.csv` is present; it provides 5-year projections (2025–2050) of urban and rural households for Côte d’Ivoire's 14 districts.

 * The stock–flow model updates the grid emission factor each decade according to the decarbonisation rate specified in